Up Your Game: Green Mountain Golf

 “Manchester’s back nine is one of the most challenging I’ve ever played starting off with an over-a-pond tee shot on #10.
 After you putt out, walk slowly to 11 and pause on the bridge over the gentle flow of the east branch of the Batten Kill.
 It’s gorgeous.
 If MCC has an amen corner, #13, #14, and #15 are it.
 13 is a tough par 5 (did I mention it’s tough?) and the tee shot on #14 tests every ounce of skill I have.
 Every time I play that hole, I stand on the tee box and view the fairway full of bunkers and say, “Where CAN I hit it?” (when in doubt, stay left and short…) Once you get past 14, #15 is a fun uphill blind tee shot.
 Smack a good one and you’ve left yourself a sweet downhill approach shot.”
 Check out their hole-by-hole tips.

 “MCC has gone with a traditional and minimalist approach on the tee boxes with granite hole markers set into the grass so that nothing takes away from the lush scenery.
 Views of the Taconic mountain range are everywhere.
 Be sure to pause on the tee boxes at 2, 8, 16, and 18 to soak it all in.
+There are foliage views that you can only get from vantage points like this!
 While it’s a fun place to play, Manchester Country Club is also a fun place to have a bite to eat.
 Their restaurant is open to the public, so even if you aren’t up for playing, you’re invited to soak in the gorgeous golf atmosphere.
 They’ve just remodeled their 3-season patio and the shack at the turn often has the fire pits blazing to welcome you home from the 9th and the 18th.
 Manchester Country Club is a welcoming and special place.
 Lucky you if you get to play it!”

 Stratton Mountain Resort.

 “Forest has you meandering through holes with not another soul in sight.
 While all the nature is peaceful, a couple of the holes are downright wild.
 Forest 8 is one!
 The green itself is big and friendly (with a gorgeous view) but the approach can be a bit of a challenge.
 Overall, the 27-hole course is inviting to any level of golfer, and Lake is perhaps the friendliest.
 It winds around a lovely body of water and is more consistently wide-open than the other two courses.
 The tee box of Lake #9 is a perfect selfie-spot.
-Snap one against the picture-perfect backdrop of blue sky, big mountain, and a glorious golf hole to finish out your nine.”
+Snap one against the picture-perfect backdrop of blue sky, big mountain, and a glorious golf hole to finish out your nine.
+Tip: If you’re riding, bring a towel or blanket for the seat.”

 “I always hope that I get to play Mountain.
 It could be the way each hole is situated in and around the massive mountain, or it’s because of that time my friend and I were waved up by the group in front of us to play through their foursome on the par 3 #2.
 We both made par and all six of us hurrahed.
 I remember my friend saying, “…and that’s how you play through” as we journeyed over to 3.
 Save some swings for Mountain 5.
 With 621 yards from the tips and 522 from the forward tees, this downhill is a boomer’s paradise complete with a mountain stream running alongside.“